 From stylish beachfront boutiques to charming guesthouses, here’s where to stay.

-If you were watching the news in 2017, you probably saw the destruction that closed many of the hotels and resorts in Puerto Rico.
-What you probably haven't seen are reports of the many properties that took the opportunity to rebuild, renovate and reimagine themselves.
 From affordable urban boutique hotels to the most luxurious of secluded resorts, Puerto Rico now has the best selection of new and refurbished accommodations in the Caribbean.

 Here are some new and notable places that are welcoming to all, and popular with LGBTQ visitors.